apehex/ctf/hackthebox/challenges/misc/sigma-technology/README.md

 The robots will capture any living creature, so we want the NN to classify the image as something inanimate: either an airplane, automobile, ship, or a truck.

+In the end, it means that the confidence for **all** animals is lower than the confidence for **any** object.
+And an image is better if we move in the direction: the total confidence for all animals lower and the confidence for one object rises.

-This can be quantified as a function of the confidence vector returned by the NN: the new image is better if the maximum confidence for animals is lower and the maximum confidence for inanimate objects is higher.
+This can be quantified as a function of the confidence vector returned by the NN:

 This transfer in confidence from animal to object is coded as: